1000 Massachusetts Ave NW, Washington D.C., 20001

 All works must be for sale.

-Artists are responsible for all arrangements, costs, and execution of the delivery and pickup of artwork to and from the Cato Institute unless otherwise arranged.
-Artists are responsible for the removal and disposal of all shipping and packing materials.
+The artist is responsible for all arrangements, costs, and execution of the delivery of the artwork to the Cato Institute on the date listed below under “Deadlines and Important Dates.”

 All works submitted must be complete and may not be exhibited if the work that arrives differs from the image submitted.